IMPRESSIONS: Dana Reitz’s "Latitude" as Part of Lumberyard in the City Winter Festival at New York Live Arts

 Pictured above: Dana Reitz, Yanan Yu, and Elena Demyanenko

 It starts before it begins.
-Dana Reitz’s preoccupation with and manipulation of light frame the pre-show hubbub.
-The flash from smartphones, the glimmer of house lights, and the faint luminescence pooling on the empty stage conspire into an intentionality that foreshadows the subtle but specific beauty that’s to come.
+Dana Reitz’s preoccupation with and manipulation of light frames the pre-show hubbub.
+The flash from smartphones, the glimmer of house lights, and the faint luminescence pooling on the empty stage foreshadow the subtle but specific beauty that’s to come.

 Elena Demyanenko walks onstage with no fanfare, and the show of blinks and blazes shifts from us to them.
 In Latitude, the third and final presentation at New York Live Arts of Lumberyard in the City Winter Festival, a trio of women including Reitz glide through task-oriented vignettes.
 The non-movement elements — lighting design, a quartet of sticks — are minimal, yet the possibilities prove infinite when combined with gestural, geometric actions.